NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-9-extra-material.md

 ```

 > **Note** <br>
-> The Conda enivronment for the jupyter tutorial does not contain packages
+> The Conda enivronment for the jupyter tutorial does not contain the
-> required to run the full snakemake workflow.
-So if you wish to test jupyter
-> integration fully you should update the environment by running
+> snakemake package so if you wish to test the rule _e.g._ by running
+> `snakemake -c 1 results/supplementary.html` you first install snakemake
-> `mamba install snakemake-minimal fastqc sra-tools multiqc bowtie2 tbb
+> into the environment with `mamba install snakemake`.
-> samtools htseq bedtools wget graphviz`

 ## More integrations